PPC Optimization: Tips, strategies, and automation

 By using automated tools for competitor keyword analysis, you can enhance your strategy, target high-value keywords, and track your rankings against competitors to improve your overall search engine performance – all at speed and scale.

-Optimising Ad Groups for better performance
+Optimizing Ad Groups for better performance

 PPC ad campaigns are organised into ad groups based on theme, audience, keywords and other factors.
 Optimising those ad groups can help boost performance and ROAS for your PPC campaigns.
 Here are a few rules to follow: